dloa/alexandria-docs/alexandria-mac-install.md

 daemon=1
 txindex=1</code></pre>

 Remember, it is **extremely important** that you change the username and password to something secure.
 Store this username and password somewhere secure but retrievable, as you will need it to access wallet functions within Alexandria.
-Save `florincoin.conf` and relaunch the Florincoin-QT wallet and **let it fully sync** before moving on to the next step.
+Save `florincoin.conf` and relaunch the Florincoin-QT wallet and **let it fully sync**.
 This may take a few hours (or a few days if your network is slow)
 **note:** the Alexandria library is indexed in the Florincoin blockchain, so if you are interested in browsing it in an entirely peer-to-peer manner, you must be running a synced Florincoin-QT wallet.

-####5) Run the Alexandria library daemon
+####5) Download and Run the Alexandria library daemon
+Using IPFS, download the Alexandria library daemon by going to the following URL in your web browser: http://localhost:8080/ipfs/QmYggCwuqqmGScfkYV6PaDhYK9hKdjdGrf13ewp1vU1MJC
+A file called `QmYggCwuqqmGScfkYV6PaDhYK9hKdjdGrf13ewp1vU1MJC.zip` will be downloaded - unzip it to extract the folder `Alexandria_Library_Daemon`.
-In terminal, do `export F_USER=username`, then do `export F_TOKEN=password`.
+In a new terminal window, enter `export F_USER=username`, and then `export F_TOKEN=password`.
 Remember to change the username and password to what you used in `florincoin.conf`.
-Then in terminal, `cd` into `Alexandria-nightly-20150528-69e346b-OSX`, then do `./libraryd` to launch Alexandria's library daemon. (note, this must be done to send tips and publish content in Alexandria)
+In the same terminal window, `cd` into the `Alexandria_Library_Daemon` folder, and enter `./libraryd` to launch Alexandria's library daemon. (note, this must be done to send tips and publish content in Alexandria)

 <pre> <code>
 $ export F_USER=[myusername]